JonathanWu1/GithubSearch/README.md

 # GithubSearch

-  A basic webpage built using the MEAN stack to search for GitHub users in Bangalore
+  A basic webpage built using the EAN (the missing M is explained later) stack to search for GitHub users in Bangalore
   Made as a technical assessment for Percept Labs Private Limited

 ## Installation: